 About the Author

-Dr. Jimenez is the Assistant Dean for Educational Development at Marian University College of Osteopathic Medicine in Indianapolis, Indiana.
+Dr. Jimenez is the Associate Dean of Educational Assessment and Interprofessional Education at Lincoln Memorial University-DeBusk College of Osteopathic Medicine.
 A native of Upstate New York, she currently resides with her husband and youngest son in Carmel, Indiana.
 Dr. Jimenez has a passion for student success, is involved with various service/mission projects, and also enjoys biking, reading, and hiking with her family and two Rhodesian Ridgebacks.Follow on Twitter More Content by Sherry Jimenez